Home Remedies for High Uric Acid

 What is the best food to reduce uric acid?

-Cherries are one of the best foods to reduce uric acid because they have anti-inflammatory properties and can help lower uric acid levels in the blood.
-Other beneficial foods include low-fat dairy products, whole grains, and vegetables.
+Cherries are among the best foods for reducing uric acid levels due to their anti-inflammatory properties, which can help lower uric acid in the blood.
+Other foods that can be beneficial for managing uric acid levels include low-fat dairy products, whole grains, and a variety of vegetables.
+These foods help promote healthy metabolism and kidney function, which are key in reducing uric acid and preventing gout flare-ups.

 What can I drink to lower uric acid?